 Many people will no doubt decide to give this entire day a miss.
 Some are so repulsed by the thought of “slimy snails” that they say it might as well be “National Eat-Your-Own-Snot Day.”

 A big promoter of the day is the Café Rouge chain in Scotland and England.
-They have promoted it since at least 2004, featured “Gratin d’escargots à l’ail” on their menus throughout May.
+They have promoted it since at least 2004, featuring “Gratin d’escargots à l’ail” on their menus throughout May.